 - Aim for familiarity.
 Unfamiliar environments can be especially disturbing for a senior with Alzheimer’s.
 Bringing along items from home that provide comfort, such as his / her bed quilt, pajamas, pillow, etc. can help.
 Keeping a schedule that’s close to the older adult’s regular routine is also an excellent idea, such as maintaining set times for meals and bed.

 - Be realistic.
 Match your expectations to the reality associated with the senior’s current stage of the disease.
 If she or he is experiencing hallucinations, aggressive behavior, wandering, and confusion, it is probably best to keep your senior loved one at home.

-Live Free Home Health Care is happy to provide experienced professional respite care in Bristol and the surrounding areas to help ensure your senior loved one stays safe at home while you travel, or even provide accompaniment for the older adult so that you can thoroughly enjoy some time away while knowing his or her needs will be fully met away from home.
+Live Free Home Health Care is happy to provide professional senior care to help ensure your senior loved one stays safe at home while you travel, or even provide accompaniment for the older adult so that you can thoroughly enjoy some time away while knowing his or her needs will be fully met away from home.

 Email or call us at 603-217-0149 to learn more about our Holderness home care and the communities we serve.
 Let us help both you and the senior you love with Alzheimer’s to enjoy new and enjoyable experiences this summer.